Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - God communicates to your spirit through the holy spirit

 (John 3:6-7) – need to be born again in the spirit to have it
+#### Let Your Spirit Speak by the Holy Spirit
 >'For the one who speaks in a tongue does not speak to people, but to God; for no one understands, but in his spirit he speaks mysteries.'
 (1 Corinthians 14:2)
 - Holy Spirit communicates directly to God from ur spirit

->'Now in the same way the Spirit also helps our weakness; for we do not know what to pray for as we should, but the Spirit Himself intercedes for us with groanings too deep for words; and He who searches the hearts knows what the mind of the Spirit is, because He intercedes for the saints according to the will of God.'
-(Romans 8:26-27)
+>'and He who searches the hearts knows what the mind of the Spirit is, because He intercedes for the saints according to the will of God.'
+(Romans 8:27)
+#### Develop Fruit of Holy Spirit